allebb/xmws-php-client/README.md

 # XMWS PHP Client

-XMWS stands for ZPanel(X) (M)odular (W)eb (S)ervice, XMWS is implemented in ZPanelX to provide a modular approach for both core and thirdparty ZPanel modules to expose web service endpoints for such things as
+XMWS stands for ZPanel(X) (M)odular (W)eb (S)ervice, XMWS is implemented in ZPanelX to provide a modular approach for both core and third-party ZPanelX modules to expose web service endpoints for such things as

 * Creating a new hosting account
 * Creating a new domain